rpm-software-management/dnf/doc/command_ref.rst

     Limit the resulting set only to packages that supplement ``<capability>``.

 ``--alldeps``
     This option is stackable with ``--whatrequires`` or ``--whatdepends`` only.
-Additionally it adds to the result set all packages requiring the package features (used as default).
+Additionally it adds all packages requiring the package features to the result set (used as default).

 ``--exactdeps``
     This option is stackable with ``--whatrequires`` or ``--whatdepends`` only.
 Limit the resulting set only to packages that require ``<capability>`` specified by --whatrequires.

 ``--srpm``
-    Operate on corresponding source RPM.
+    Operate on the corresponding source RPM.

 Query Options
 -------------